Your Title, Your Subtitle, and Why It Matters So Much when launching a new book.

-Let’s Pick a Title That Gets People Stop and Take Notice
+Let’s Pick a Book Title That Gets People to Stop and Take Notice

-There is a methodology to actually finding out what people are looking for and develop a “working title”.
+There is a methodology to actually finding out what people are looking for and developing a “working title”.

-You always want to name your articles, videos, and book titles that same thing people are already looking for.
-You want to solve a problem and get people stop and take notice.
+You always want to name your articles, videos, and book titles that same thing that people are already looking for.
+You want to solve a problem and get people to stop and take notice.

-Search engines and keyword research tools will be your best friend in this phase.
+Search engines and keyword research tools will be your best friends in this phase.

 Google.com has a free search term keyword called “Google Search Term Keyword Tool.”
 There are other services you can pay for, keyword spy, keyword domination; there are lots of paid services.
 Unless you’re a professional internet marketer, normally there are two easy things you can do.